 Feeling like every day is Groundhog Day?
 Same.
 However, half term is fast approaching and although it may not be the opportunity to get out and do something out of the ordinary, it is a chance to chill out after a pretty exhausting six weeks.
 Mental health awareness is incredibly important and with it comes messages about taking care of yourself, in whatever way you can.
 Why not try a few (or all for that matter) of these activities to beat the lockdown blues and keep occupied over half term.

 … or carry on with an old one!
 If you’re into social media you’ve probably seen an abundance of banana bread and sour dough starters filling your feed, you may have even attempted these yourself.
 Pick back up that hobby you started this time last year or, if you’ve been inspired, why not try something new?

 Teachers read day in and day out, but students’ essays and exam papers don’t exactly compare to the new novel that’s been collecting dust on your bookshelf since Christmas.
 Wind down with a good book and a cup of tea (or something stronger).
 Your creative juices may feel drained right about now so reading something inspiring might be just the thing to get your mojo back.

 If you can get out and breathe in some fresh air, do it.
 You’ve probably been stagnating indoors for a while with it being too dark in the evenings and your precious weekends being spent recuperating on the sofa.
 Explore your local area and find somewhere green to go and collect your thoughts.

 When school starts to get hectic, it can feel like you’ve fallen off the face of the earth.
-Give friends and family a call or video chat.
+Give friends and family a call or video chat, meet up to six friends inside or organise an outdoor picnic!
 Touch base with teacher friends you may not have seen outside of the school walls (or screens) too.